smiledalin/Arduino/README.md

 # Arduino
-about how use arduino to operate some easy sensor
+about how to operate some easy sensor with Arduino。
+## FIRST、Serial